opensafely-core/airlock/docs/reviewing.md

     Request authors are not permitted to download files from their own requests, even if they are also output checkers.

-## Dealing with discrepancies and rejected files
+## Dealing with discrepancies and requested changes to files

 <!-- Output checkers and researchers can add comments on each file group to request
 information and discuss discrepancies.
 Comments are recorded and displayed on the file group with the user's username and a timestamp. -->

-Researchers should withdraw any files that have been rejected in order for their release request to progress.
-They can add further files, including revised versions of rejected files, and then ask the output checkers for further review.
+Researchers should withdraw or update any files that have had changes requested in order for their release request to progress.
+They can add further files, including revised versions of problematic files, and then ask the output checkers for further review.

 Files require approval by two output checkers in order to be released.
-If the two output checkers do not agree on whether a file should be approved or rejected, and there is no way to satisfy the rejecting output checker, it is possible for a third output checker to supply the second approving review.
+If the two output checkers do not agree on whether a file should be approved or changes should be requested, and there is no way to satisfy the output checker who requests changes, it is possible for a third output checker to supply the second approving review.